 What float pool flexibility often doesn’t mean: You still commit to a certain number of shifts.
 You will sometimes be sent to units you’d prefer not to cover.
 Last-minute reassignment is common when census shifts across the facility.

 The belonging trade-off: Unit-based nurses report stronger collegial bonds and a clearer sense of team identity.
-Float pool nurses routinely identify social isolation as one of the hardest parts of the role — you’re always the visitor.
+Difficulty with team acceptance is one of the six job demands float nurses named in Fischer, Leeftink and Lenferink’s 2025 interview study in the Journal of Nursing Management, alongside communication gaps, protocol variation between units, unfamiliar terminology, concerns about skill maintenance, and inconsistent clinical guidance.
+You’re always the visitor.
 This affects everything from where you eat lunch to whether someone covers for you during a busy stretch to whether you get informal support from experienced colleagues on complex patients.
 For nurses who draw energy from workplace relationships, this is a real quality-of-life cost.

 Anxiety about unfamiliar patient populations